SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

   ![](resources/readme/output3.png)

 **Note:**
-- To learn more about aws mqtt apis error codes, refer to the wiseconnect3\third_party\aws_sdk\include\aws_iot_error.h file.
+- To learn more about aws mqtt apis error codes, refer to the `aws_iot_error.h` file present in the `<SDK>\third_party\aws_sdk\include\`.
 - If the user is calling select and experiencing long wait times, and if no data is received, it is the user's responsibility to manage sending the keepalive packets to maintain the connection.

 ### MQTT Connection

-- After successful Wi-Fi connection, the application connects to AWS Core and subscribes to a topic.
-It then publishes a message on the subscribed topic and waits to receive the data published on the subscribed topic from the cloud.
+- After successfully connecting to Wi-Fi, the application establishes a connection to AWS IoT Core.
+It subscribes to a topic (`MQTT_TOPIC2`) and publishes a message on another topic (`MQTT_TOPIC1`).
+The application then waits to receive data published on the subscribed topic from the cloud.

-- You can use any MQTT client and connect to the AWS cloud for subscribe and publishing messages.
+- You can use any MQTT client to connect to the AWS IoT cloud for subscribing and publishing messages.
-To do that,
   1. Go to the  [AWS IoT console](https://console.aws.amazon.com/iot/home).
 In the navigation pane, under Manage, choose All devices, and then choose Things.

   2. Click on the thing you have created.
 Go to activity as shown below.
 Click on MQTT test client as shown below.

    ![](resources/readme/aws_screen.png)

   3. Then subscribe to a topic that is configured in the application, give the name of the topic, and click on subscribe as shown below.
 You can see the published data from the device.

    ![](resources/readme/aws_screen1.png)

    ![](resources/readme/aws_screen2.png)

   4. To publish data from AWS, enter the name of the topic configured in the application and write down the data at Message payload as shown below.
 Then click on publish.

    ![](resources/readme/aws_screen3.png)